Graphegon/pygraphblas/README.md

 The process is fairly simple, add the weights along each path, and then use the minimum function to find the shortest distance.

-For the next example, lets that a problem that at first seems quite different, but can be solved in a similarly with a different semiring.
+For the next example, lets take a problem that at first seems quite different, but can be solved in a similarly with a different semiring.
 In this case, we have a network of computer nodes, and the edge weights are the reliablity of the links between them as a percentage